THIS TIME OF YEAR, DR. PETER MUTCH MOVES FROM MOLAR ROOTS TO BLUE-SPRUCE ROOTS WITH EASE AT HIS CHRISTMAS TREE FARM.

 In addition to working throughout the business, Nancy makes 500 wreaths per year, which the public can purchase and during group sessions, decorate as well.

-Each year since the beginning, the Mutch family adds to the experience.
+Each year since the beginning, the Mutch family adds to the experience at their Christmas tree farm.

 “The Santa House, the hot cocoa, making wreaths, the gift barn.
 Each year we kind of just add something to it,” said Andy, whose day job as a Territory Representative for Benco Dental and home life raising two toddler daughters with wife Beth keep him busy when not at the farm.